Tyler Higbee: 2016 season

 Higbee was drafted by the Los Angeles Rams in the fourth round (110th overall) of the 2016 NFL draft.
 He was the 27th player selected in the NFL Draft in Western Kentucky's school history and the highest selection since Joseph Jefferson in 2002.
 He also was the first player selected from Western Kentucky in 2016 and along with Brandon Doughty, and Prince Charles Iworah, made up the largest draft class in the school's history.
 On June 9, 2016, the Rams signed him to a four-year, $2.92 million rookie contract that included a signing bonus of $580,860.

-Throughout training camp, he competed for the job as starting tight end against Lance Kendricks, Cory Harkey, Justice Cunningham, and Temarrick Hemingway.
+Throughout training camp, he competed for the job as starting tight end against Lance Kendricks, Cory Harkey, Justice Cunningham, and fellow draftee Temarrick Hemingway.
 Head coach Jeff Fisher named Higbee the third tight end on the Rams' depth chart, behind veterans Kendricks and Harkey.

-Higbee made his first NFL start and NFL debut in the Rams' season-opener at the San Francisco 49ers and caught one pass for two yards during their 28–0 loss.
-His first NFL reception came on the first pass of the game of a two-yard throw by quarterback Case Keenum, before he was tackled by Tank Carradine and Eric Reid.
+Higbee made his first professional football start and NFL debut in the Rams' season-opener at the San Francisco 49ers and caught one pass for two yards during their 28–0 loss.
+His first NFL reception came on the first pass of the game off a two-yard throw by quarterback Case Keenum, before he was tackled by Tank Carradine and Eric Reid.
 In Week 9, Higbee caught one pass for a season-high 31 yards during a 13–10 loss to the Carolina Panthers.
 On December 24, 2016, he caught a touchdown as the Rams lost 22–21 to the 49ers.
 His first NFL touchdown came on a two-yard pass by rookie quarterback Jared Goff in the fourth quarter to put the Rams up 21–7.

 Higbee completed his rookie season with 11 receptions for 85 receiving yards and a touchdown in 16 games, with seven starts.

 2017 season

 Higbee entered training camp competing for the starting tight end job left vacant by the departure of Lance Kendricks to the Green Bay Packers in free agency.
 He competed against rookie second round pick Gerald Everett, Cory Harkey, and Temarrick Hemingway.
 New head coach Sean McVay named him the starting tight end to begin the 2017 season.

 In Week 5, Higbee caught a season-high four passes for 98 yards in a 16–10 loss to the Seattle Seahawks.
 During a Week 9 matchup at the New York Giants, Higbee caught an 8-yard touchdown as the Rams won 51–17.

-In his first season under McVay, Higbee caught 25 receptions for 298 yards and a touchdown in 16 games and 16 starts.
+In his first season under McVay, Higbee started all 16 games and caught 25 receptions for 298 yards and a touchdown.
 The Rams finished the 2017 season atop the National Football Conference (NFC) West with an 11–5 record and received a playoff berth.
 On January 6, 2018, Higbee started his first NFL playoff game and had an 11-yard reception as the Rams lost to the Atlanta Falcons in the Wild Card Round by a score of 26–13.